USS Texas (BB-35): D-Day

 The initial bombardment commenced at 05:50, against the site of six 15 cm guns, atop Pointe du Hoc.
 When Texas ceased firing at the Pointe at 06:24, 255 14-inch shells had been fired in 34 minutes—an average rate of fire of 7.5 shells per minute, which was the longest sustained period of firing for Texas in World War II.
 While shells from the main guns were hitting Pointe du Hoc, the 5-inch guns were firing on the area leading up to Exit D-1, the route to get inland from western Omaha.
 At 06:26, Texas shifted her main battery gunfire to the western edge of Omaha Beach, around the town of Vierville.
 Meanwhile, her secondary battery went to work on another target on the western end of "Omaha" beach, a ravine laced with strong points to defend an exit road.
 Later, under control of airborne spotters, she moved her major-caliber fire inland to interdict enemy reinforcement activities and to destroy batteries and other strong points farther inland.

-By noon, the assault on Omaha Beach was in danger of collapsing due to stronger than anticipated German resistance and the inability of the Allies to get needed armor and artillery units on the beach.
+By 0900, the assault on Omaha Beach was in danger of collapsing due to stronger than anticipated German resistance and the inability of the Allies to get needed armor and artillery units on the beach.
 In an effort to help the infantry fighting to take Omaha, some of the destroyers providing gunfire support closed near the shoreline, almost grounding themselves to fire on the Germans.
 Texas also closed to the shoreline; at 12:23, Texas closed to only 3000 yd from the water's edge, firing her main guns with very little elevation to clear the western exit D-1, in front of Vierville.
 Among other things, she fired upon snipers and machine gun nests hidden in a defile just off the beach.
 At the conclusion of that mission, the battleship attacked an enemy anti-aircraft battery located west of Vierville.